 Safety and Aesthetics:

 Long hair must secured in a bun.
 Jewelry, nail polish and gum/candy are not permitted.
+Small earrings are acceptable.

 Dance Style Descriptions